You don’t blog? (5/5: the finale!)

 Theme.
 Ambiru by Phu Ly, http://ifelse.co.uk.
 Showcase at http://theme.wordpress.com/themes/ambiru/

-That’s the kind of entertaining, readable stuff you should put into your blog stylebook so you won’t have to memorise them and fill up your brain drive capacity.
+That’s the kind of oh-so-entertaining, readable stuff you should put into your blog stylebook so you won’t have to memorise them and fill up your brain drive capacity.

 Search-engine optimisation (SEO)